lermert/fd2d_noise/README.md

 FOR DATA-INDEPENDENT KERNELS:
 Without actual data (or at least fake data), one can only compute data-independent adjoint sources, for instance adjoint sources for cross-correlation traveltimes.
 For this, run “make_adjoint_sources(u,0*u,t,'dis','cc_time_shift’)”.
 This will compute the adjoint source for cross-correlation time shifts performed on velocity correlations.
 !!!
-In this mode, the Green's functions still have to be calculated !!!
+In this mode, the Green's functions have to be computed !!!